 My cat preferred the yarn covered ones and was quite reluctant to part with the big one!

-I chained 50 to create a loop for hanging which I attached to the top of the smallest stick.
-It was a bit wonky at this stage but that’s part of the rustic charm and I knew I would have the option to straighten it out when I started adding the pom poms!
+Make a chain of 50 (or there about) to create a loop for hanging and attached it to the top of the smallest stick.
+Mine was a bit wonky at this stage but that’s part of the rustic charm and I knew I would have the option to straighten it out when I started adding the pom poms!

 Wrap your yarn around 2, 3 or 4 fingers 100-200 times, or until you think you have enough, and fasten off.
 The thicker the yarn, the more fingers you’ll need and the more fingers, the bigger the pom pom,

 Gently remove the yarn from your fingers, and tie a thread of yarn tightly (try not to break it!) around the centre of the ‘roll’ of yarn you’ve just created.

 Snip the loops of yarn at either end, shake out and there you have it!
 Your pom pom may need some shaping – mine are always a little wonky!

 Make sure you leave a long tail from the tie so you can hang them on your tree.

 Step 5: Tie the Pom opms to the tree!